 In the 924S, 944, and 968 series cars, the seals in the oil cooler will sometimes shrink due to age, changing oil types, etc. In 1987, Porsche redesigned the seal causing many failures.
 The production was not corrected until 1991.
 All models between 1987 and 1991 are extremely at risk for this failure.
 If your car hasn't been updated to the latest part keep a very close eye on your coolant and oil.
 When the seal fails, it allows oil to enter your cooling system, and coolant into your oil.
 If you check your oil and notice a chocolatey brown froth on your dip stick, or if you notice brown residue in your coolant over-flow tank, you should take it to the shop immediately and have the seals replaced.
 The radiator and coolant passages will need to be cleaned with a degreaser and the oil changed.
 It's also highly recommended that the lower-end bearings be replaced due to the accelerated wear caused by water in the oil.
 Liquid Shout is a good product to use in cleaning oil out of the coolant system.

 The very early models (until 84) also had problems with the oil cooler seals failing.
 Replacement is easily accomplished, and the updated seal kit will cost around $30-$40.

 The 924 does not have an oil/water heat exchanger.

-There is now an updated version of the fluid line that goes from the reservoir to the pump. the new version does not go around the oil filter & attach to the water pump, but rather straight from the reservoir to the pump.
-As mentioned before, fix this problem as soon as you notice it because it can lead to costly ball joint & steering rack repairs.
+There is now an updated version of the fluid line that goes from the reservoir to the pump.
+The new version does not go around the oil filter and attach to the water pump, but rather straight from the reservoir to the pump.
+As mentioned before, fix this problem as soon as you notice it because it can lead to costly ball joint and steering rack repairs.